Vyral/scott-trembley-recruiting/_posts/2019-02-15-the-6-steps-to-buyer-loyalty.md

 **For your convenience, we’ve included timestamps for our topic today.
 Feel free to navigate to the section(s) you’re most interested in viewing:**

-00:18— Introduction to our topic: the six steps to buyer loyalty
+00:18— Introduction to our topic: The six steps to buyer loyalty

 01:22— Commit to a buyer consultation before all showings